 After installation is complete, open Finder, and then browse to Applications > Adobe Creative Cloud.
 Double-click on Adobe Creative Cloud to open.

 Creative Cloud menu bar application will open and prompt you to sign in.
+Enter your firstname.lastname@example.org account and select Continue.

-Enter your district Google account (firstname.lastname@example.org) and then select the password field.
 A new Google sign in page will pop up.
 Again enter your district Google account and password.

 After successfully signing into Adobe Creative Cloud you will see a list of apps available to install.